- Back to the Containers home page

 A copy of this standard can be obtained from the Canadian Standards Association (CSA).

-What version of the standard is currently prescribed by the TDG Regulations?
+What version of the standard is currently adopted by the TDG Regulations?

 Where can I obtain more information?